1605200517/gists/ramdisk-maven.md

 ## Conclusion

 There is definitely a slight gain while using ramdisk, but it is also obvious that the real bottleneck is the time required to download and cache many small packages from a remote host.
-Also we see that the pure compilation time without tests is not depending on disk I/O. Indepedent of the storage, test require about half of the time.
+Also we see that the pure compilation time without tests is not depending on disk I/O. Indepedent of the storage, tests require about half of the time.
+With much larger artifacts, faster storage would of course outperform the slower one, but also test and download time would increase.

 The build process phases take time as the following: